 If you're working with a professional, be sure to tell them about the theme of your wedding and you as a couple.
 You want your dance to be a reflection of who you are.
 Also make sure you give yourself plenty of time before the big day to start working on your dance.
 The dance should be an enjoyable part of the preparations, not adding another major stressor, and if you wait until too close, you'll feel like you're never going to learn it in time.
 Here are a few other things to consider when crafting your first dance.
 Be sure to go over this list with your instructor to make sure your choreography will be ready to go!

 1. When during the day will your dance be?

 Is it as soon as you walk into your reception?
 After dinner?
 During the cocktail hour?

-Decide on when you'll be doing your dance so you will know exactly where you'll be at the start of it and based on that, how to choreography your beginning.
+Decide on when you'll be doing your dance so you will know exactly where you'll be at the start of it, and based on that, how to choreograph your beginning.

 2. Logistics of the space

 - What is the size and shape of the dance floor?

 - Will the head table and/or DJ/Band be right on the dance floor?